alotoftype/shopify-strap/readme.md

 Download or clone the repository and run `yarn` or `npm install` from the projects root directory.

 ## Setup
-Strap assumes you have some basic knoweldge of theme development with Shopify.
+Strap assumes you have some basic knowledge of theme development with Shopify.
 Please ensure you've set everything up correctly before you begin building with the Strap and follow the build-flow when developing.

 ### Upload Theme to Shopify
 Before you get started you will need to add a new theme to your store and upload the `theme.zip` file located in the root directory.